grzenow4/ASD/README.md

 # ASD
 Algorithms and Data Sctructure programmes
-These programmes uses effective and efficient algorithms and advanced data structures to solve the problems.
+These programmes use effective and efficient algorithms and advanced data structures to solve the problems.